Monday, 13 October 2014

 Debunking Myths We Were Exposed To While Growing Up

-We all grew up believing certain things that our parents, grandparents, and teachers have told us.
-Even though some of their advices and warnings were based on actual evidence, others we nothing but old wives’ tales.
-The following are some of those myths.
+We all grew up believing certain things that our parents, grandparents, authority figures have told us.
+Even though some of the advices and warnings may have been based on some evidence, others were nothing but old wives’ tales.
+The following are some of those revisited myths.

 1. Not to wet the toothbrush before using it.